 Which NHS doctors can give me OSTENIL® injections?

 TRB Chemedica cannot supply a list of NHS doctors who can administer OSTENIL®.
 But you are very welcome to print off our OSTENIL® leaflets (please scroll down this page) or any other page on our website and take the information to your GP or Consultant for discussion and consideration.
 They will then advise you as to whether they consider OSTENIL® a suitable treatment option for you.

-Is there a private clinic in my area that can inject OSTENIL®?
+Where can I find the nearest private clinic that can inject OSTENIL®?

 My private medical insurance refuses to fund my injection.
 What should I do?